She is a designer who can harmonically communicate, with an artistic and aesthetic sense, while meeting the strategic objective of her clients.

-XU : It is an energy that rotates internally.
+XU : It feels like an energy that rotates internally.
 It commences soft and light.
 I think that it feeds from my breathing because they both march to the same beat.
 Eventually, one learns how to surrender peacefully.
 An inner strength that seeks light.

 XU : What I value most in me is my perseverance - even more than I value talent.
 I don’t know if I am talented but I know that I am disciplined.
 I like to see my ideas grow thanks to searching until I find them.

 XU : I don't consider myself successful.
 Perhaps I would just like to say that I strongly believe in randomness and when I design I often do so with my eyes closed and find things in places where my consciousness would never let me go.
 The same happens with gestural typography or colour spots.
 It's funny what happens when I do it.
 The laws of harmony do not always act in a predictable way.
-This tidy harmony not always acts in a predictable manner.
 Perhaps these laws already exist and the only thing we must do is to decipher them.
 But they don’t always have a rational or logical order but one that is unconscious and unknown.
 Perhaps a designer is an encoder or a decoder of something superior and prior.
 It is interesting to find more than the predictable.
 Nothing worse than common places.

 XU : Trends have never mattered to me.
 Nor do I know where my creativity comes from.
 My nature remains a mystery to me.